wwsalmon/webtest/_portfolio/eng/e-22-rl-timeline.md

 type: Design & Code Concept
 timeframe: 2017 - WIP
 topStrip: Product Design & Development Case Study
-layout: case
+layout: page

 cat: eng

 displayTitle: Rocket League Timeline (2017 - WIP)
-descript: Esports is all about the storylines; but with team changes and roster shuffles several times a year, they're hard to follow.
+description: Esports is all about the storylines; but with team changes and roster shuffles several times a year, they're hard to follow.
 RL Timeline is a concept for a way to see RL History in a whole new way.
 ---

 {% include image-gen.html src='/img/eng/rl-timeline-screenshot.png' alt='Screenshot of RL Timeline' %}